 - Weight plates become loose.
 Many adjustable dumbbells have internal weight-selector discs made from plastic.
 These are susceptible to cracking.
 When this happens, the weight plates may become loose.
 And this can make lifting adjustable dumbbells not safe to use.
 This is not an uncommon occurrence with the Bowflex adjustable dumbbells!

-Most of these adjustable dumbbell issues can be mitigated if you are careful and look after them!
+Most of these adjustable dumbbell issues can be mitigated if you are careful and look after them properly (check out my guide on how to care for your dumbbells)!

 Check out my other article for a guide to buying adjustable dumbbells!